asuh/front-end-macos/readme.md

     sudo xcode-select -switch /usr/bin

-Node modules are installed locally in the `node_modules` folder of each project by default, but there's at least a couple that are worth installing globally such as [Gulp](http://gulpjs.com/) or [webpack](https://webpack.js.org/), depending on your project requirements:
+Node modules are installed locally in the `node_modules` folder of each project by default, but there's at least a couple that are worth installing globally such as [Gulp](http://gulpjs.com/) or [webpack](https://webpack.js.org/), depending on your project requirements.

+### nvm usage

+When you enter a project, you can install Node using NVM.

+    nvm install node

+Restart terminal and run the final command.

+    nvm use node

+Confirm that you are using the latest version of Node and npm.

+    node -v
-    npm install -g gulp
+    npm -v

-    npm install webpack webpack-cli --save-dev
+You can switch to another version and use it by changing to the directory where you want to use Node and run the following.

+    nvm install xx.xx
+    nvm use xx.xx

-### Npm usage
+### npm usage

 To install a package: